SilverbackSoPra/Silverback/README.md

 This game may contain bugs.

-All code belongs to the members of Group 3 - Softwarepraktikum, Univeristy of Freiburg
+All code belongs to the members of Group 3 - Softwarepraktikum, University of Freiburg

 ##  Images